crytic/echidna/README.md

 | Lack of support for function pointers in Solidity | [#798](https://github.com/crytic/echidna/issues/798) | *on hold* |
 ## Installation

+### Precompiled binaries

+Before starting, make sure Slither is [installed](https://github.com/crytic/slither) (`pip3 install slither-analyzer --user`).
+If you want to quickly test Echidna in Linux or MacOS, we provide statically linked Linux binaries built on Ubuntu and mostly static MacOS binaries on our [releases page](https://github.com/crytic/echidna/releases).
+You can also grab the same type of binaries from our [CI pipeline](https://github.com/crytic/echidna/actions?query=workflow%3ACI+branch%3Amaster+event%3Apush), just click the commit to find binaries for Linux or MacOS.

 ### Homebrew (macOS / Linux)

 If you have Homebrew installed on your Mac or Linux machine, you can install Echidna and all of its dependencies (Slither, crytic-compile) by running `brew install echidna`.